 Dealing with gynecomastia can be quite challenging but you don’t have to go through it alone.
 Knowing your options can give you some peace of mind, and it’ll provide you with more than one course of action.
 Here are some of your options:

 If you’ve noticed symptoms of gynecomastia due to starting a new medication, then you must consult your physician right away.
 Your doctor can prescribe you a change of medication before the symptoms get worse, they can even prescribe you medications to help with the side effects.

 When worse comes to worst, there’s always the option of surgically removing the mammary glands and the excess fats.
 To do that, there are two different surgeries available:

 1. Mastectomy: which is the removal of the whole tissue of the mammary gland.
 In comparison to the old ways, mastectomy nowadays is done through making a small incision endoscopically.
 This only leaves a small scar behind, instead of fully opening the skin around the breasts.

-2. Liposuction: which is the procress of removing fat out of certain body areas.
+2. Liposuction or laser fat removal: which is the procress of removing fat out of certain body areas.
 While this procedure isn’t preferred for overall body fat loss, it’s effective in removing persistent fats from the areas that showed little response to diet and exercise.

 3. Non-surgical Interventions